sayanee/books/_drafts/2019-05-07-designing-connected-products.md

 * **Timelines** help people tell more detailed and more concrete stories about past events.
 * **Diaries and usage logs** help you understand what your users do, think, and feel when you’re not around.

-Balance in doing waterfall vs agile

-> Building a connected consumer product without upfront investigation will likely waste your time and money.
-However, we’re not advocating a traditional waterfall model, in which you do extensive research, build the product, and only then evaluate it.
-That’s likely to waste time and money, too.

 Product summary

 > Let’s structure it as a fill-in-the-blank exercise: Product name is a(n) type of object that **helps category of people name of job to be done by technical means**.